Background pattern

 Liver problems

-CNS, psychosis and depression
+CNS, psychosis, and depression

-• This medicine should only be used with special caution in patients with disorders of the ordered interaction between muscle groups (cerebellar ataxia or spinocerebellar ataxia).
+• This medicine should only be used with special caution in patients with disorders of the ordered interaction between muscle groups (cerebellar or spinocerebellar ataxia).

-• In patients with depression or anxiety associated with depression, treatment with benzodiazepines may increase symptoms if there is no adequate treatment of the underlying disease with the appropriate drugs (antidepressants).
+• In patients with depression or anxiety associated with depression, treatment with benzodiazepines may increase symptoms if there is no adequate treatment of the underlying disease with appropriate drugs (antidepressants).

 Myasthenia gravis